Shane McCutcheon

-Shane McCutcheon is a fictional character from the American Showtime television drama series The L Word, and the sequel series L Word: Generation Q, played by Katherine Moennig.
+Shane McCutcheon is a fictional character from the American Showtime television drama series The L Word, and the sequel series The L Word: Generation Q, played by Katherine Moennig.

-Character development in The L Word
+Development

 Shane was originally billed to Moennig as "sexy" and "androgynous".
 Moennig told Michelle Kort from The Advocate that she had learned "a lot" from playing Shane.
 She has elements of realism because "life imitates art and art imitates life".
 The actress further explained that she related to certain aspects of Shane's storylines because she had previously experienced them.
 Moennig did not agree with labeling the character butch.
 Fellow cast member Leisha Hailey (who plays Alice Pieszecki) also disagreed and believed that Shane was more androgynous.

 During season four Shane became the guardian of her brother Shay McCutcheon (Aidan Jarrar).
 Moennig told Karman Kregloe from AfterEllen.com that Shane would return to her "wild ways" after producers decided that the storyline did not suit.
 Moennig compared Shane during season five to Where’s Waldo because "she’s popping up everywhere and she’s just out to have a good time."

 Ahead of the series debut in December 2003, a reporter from the PR Newswire wrote that Tammy Lynn Michaels had been cast as Shane's "jilted lover" Lacey, who proceeds to stalk her.
 Rosanna Arquette had signed up to play Cherie Jaffe, the wife of a studio head Steve Jaffe (James Purcell) who arrives as Shane's new client.
 The writer revealed that Shane would change "more than her haircut".
 Shane and Cherie's relationship was Moennig's favourite to work on and she attributed successful scenes to Arquette's acting techniques.
 Moennig believed that the relationship was so "fucked up" and it was fun to portray because it was also dysfunctional.

 Moennig said that during the second season Shane would attract a character with "a grounded sense of self, plus a lot of girlish insecurities".
 She explained "you're always attracted to someone you want to learn from".
 Erin Daniels who plays Dana Fairbanks added that "you see Shane struggle with actually having feelings, which really scares her".
 The character was revealed as Carmen de la Pica Morales (Sarah Shahi).
 Carmen easily becoming a fan favorite of Shane's girlfriends.